cuayacas7/opencog/opencog/nlp/learn/README.md

    If you are working with Chinese texts, install:
    `pip install jieba` and then segment text:
    `run/jieba-segment.py PATH-IN PATH-OUT`.
 This python utility is in the `run` directory.
-It might be best to create modified versions of the `run/ss-one.sh` and `run/mst-one.sh` scripts to invoke jieba;
-   This has not been done yet.
+It might be best to create a modified version of the `run/process-one.sh` script to invoke jieba; This has not been done yet.
 Soon...

    Instead of using the `zh` or `yue` languages for sentence splitting, you will want to use `zh-pre` or `yue-pre` for the language; this